Jonjos95/Election_Analysis/README.md

 -Software: Python 3.6.1, Visual Studio Code 1.38.1

 ## Summary
-The analysis of the election show that:
+The analysis of the election shows that;
--There were 369,711 votes cast in the election.
+-There were 369,711 votes cast in the election and the candidates were Charles Casper Stockham,Diana DeGette and Raymon Anthony Doane.
--The candidates were"
--Charles Casper Stockham
--Diana DeGette
--Raymon Anthony Doane
--The candidate results were:
--Charles Casper Stockham: 23.0% (85,213)
--Diana DeGette: 73.8% (272,892)
--Raymon Anthony Doane: 3.1% (11,606)
+-The data provided allowed for the determination of the election results; Charles Casper Stockham with 23.0% of the total votes (85,213), -Diana DeGette with 73.8% of the total voted (272,892) and Raymon Anthony Doane with 3.1% of the total votes (11,606).
-The winner of the election was:
--Candidate (Diana DeGette), who received 73.8% of the vote and 272,892 number of votes.
+The conclusion of my priliminary analysis is that the winner of the election is candidate Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview

+The purpose of this analysis is to extract from the data provided, a thorough detailing of the election results.
+The total number of votes and the distribution of those votes, with a drill down of percentage and the resulting winner.
+Furthermore with the initial findings we proceed to quantifying the counties and their voter distribution and ultimate contribution to the election.
+This is highly important interpretation of data as each insight is signnificant and influences key decisions.

 ## Challenge Summary